MicrosoftDocs/win32/desktop-src/WmiSdk/swbemrefreshableitem-isset.md

 ---
-Description: The SWbemRefreshableItem.IsSet property is a Boolean value that indicates whether the SWbemRefreshableItem object represents a single object or an object set.SWbemRefreshableItem object represents a single object or an object set. ms.assetid: 4be5d27c-9020-4150-84ce-f9efc55be947 ms.tgt_platform: multiple
+description: The SWbemRefreshableItem.IsSet property is a Boolean value that indicates whether the SWbemRefreshableItem object represents a single object or an object set.SWbemRefreshableItem object represents a single object or an object set. ms.assetid: 4be5d27c-9020-4150-84ce-f9efc55be947 ms.tgt_platform: multiple
 title: SWbemRefreshableItem.IsSet property (Wbemdisp.h)